DMDX Help.

 Digital VOX up correctly and your sound card is mixing the wave output into

-or by setting the record device to use the wave output in the sound card control
+or by setting the Recording Device to use the wave output in the sound card control

 so you'll see some few milliseconds of variation (typically less than 5 ms) and

-should your machine have latencies recording and playing audio files (30 ms is
+should your machine have latencies recording and playing audio files you'll see

 If however you see wildly varying RTs (hundreds of milliseconds) then you'll